amitrp/spring-examples/spring-boot-samples/README.md

 # Spring Boot Examples
-Examples of using features in Spring Boot
-These examples are part of Spring & Spring Boot Tutorials on [amitph.com](https://www.amitph.com/)
+Examples of using various features in Spring Boot These examples are part of Spring & Spring Boot Tutorials on [amitph.com](https://www.amitph.com/)